ikennarichard/IKR-blog/src/pages/posts/cond-render.md

 ```

-Javascript variables, expressions are declared in the frontmatter component script within an Astro component.
+Javascript variables, are declared in the frontmatter component script within an Astro component.

 Astro uses JSX like expressions `<p> {happy} </p>` to insert the Javascript expression within the components HTML template.